warped-27/NERD_JOURNAL_/README.md

 BYOK (Bring Your Own Key): No subscriptions, no proxy servers.
 The app interfaces directly with Google Gemini APIs using the personal API key provided by the user.

 BYO-Cloud (Bring Your Own Cloud): No corporate lock-in.
-Encrypted data can be synchronized exclusively on the cloud providers chosen by the user (Google Drive, iCloud, WebDAV).
+Encrypted data can be synchronized exclusively on the cloud providers chosen by the user (Google Drive).

 💻 Main Features
 Terminal/Cyberpunk Interface: Strictly squared UI (border-radius: 0), abyssal backgrounds, monospace fonts, neon green accents, and ASCII icons.
 Zero distractions, total focus on content.